jfrattarola/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file `camera_cal.py`

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+This file produces the class object `Camera`.
+The init function takes in the path for the calibration images.
+I used 20 different perspectives of a chess board.
+The Camera object returned contains the object points (x,y,z=0 coordinates of the chessboard corners) and image points (x,y pixel position of each of the corners in the image plane with each successful chessboard detection).
+These are used to calibrate the camera once per image_size change, producing distortion coefficients.

+This class also has an `undistort()` function which will use the distortion coefficients and a provided image to obtain an undistorted version of the image, as seen here:

+#### Distorted Original

+![Distorted Original][dist_img]

+#### Undistorted Output

+![Undistorted Image][undist_img]

 ### Pipeline (single images)